vendia/blog/releases/2022-12-20-releasenotes.md

   title: Better Error Code, Tightened Security, and Less Timeouts
   description: changed error code, better security, and less timeouts
 updatedBy: Li Dai
-updatedAt: 2022-12-21T15:12:41.154Z
+updatedAt: 2022-12-21T15:37:34.415Z
 id: 2d3f2e4a-1007-4cdb-b71f-b25ea9deb8f0
 ---

 Vendia strives to continuously improve our product.
-Here are some recently improved functionalities.
+Here are some of the latest updates.

 ## Tightened Security

-Though our customers do not see this kind of update themselves, Vendia still tirelessly work on these security related updates to ensure our customer's data security.
+Security is always top of mind at Vendia.
-In our recent updates, we reduced the DynamoDB permission of the consensus function to allow only the tables they have to.
-This is a general best practice for access control: Grant minimal needed access and no more.
+In our latest update, further restrictions were added to the underlying services to reduce access to a more narrow set of needs.
+This follows a general best practice for access control: Grant only minimal needed access and no more.

 ## Less Timeouts
-Some might have experienced timeouts when creating new nodes when inviting new participants in their Uni.
-We have improved our algorithm and mitigated chances of node creation timeouts.
+Some might have experienced timeouts while creating new nodes when inviting new participants.
+With an improved algorithm, we have mitigated chances of timeouts when creating a new node.

 # Try us out

-Vendia is powered by both serverless and blockchain to make data sharing easy across teams and organizations.
-Get started for free to see how Vendia can help you advance in your data sharing journey.
+Vendia is powered by the scale of serverless and reliability of blockchain to make data sharing easy across teams and organizations.
+[Get started for free](https://www.vendia.com/pricing) to see how Vendia can help you advance in your data sharing journey.